OpenHUTB/carla_doc/docs/tuto_G_texture_streaming.md

 ![textures](./img/tuto_G_texture_streaming/textures.png)

-Export your modified texture into an appropriate location and then open up a code editor to run some Python to update the texture in the running CARLA simulation.
+Export your modified texture into an appropriate location and then open up a code editor to run some Python to update the texture in the running Carla simulation.

 ## Update the texture through the API

-If you havent already, launch the CARLA simulation, either from the command line, or launch the simulation within the Unreal Editor.
+If you havent already, launch the Carla simulation, either from the command line, or launch the simulation within the Unreal Editor.
 We will use the [__Python Imaging Library (PIL)__](https://pillow.readthedocs.io/en/stable/) to read the texture from the image file we exported from our image manipulation software.

 ## Connect to the simulator